 In order to gauge the sort of exchange you’ll need to make, it’s important to figure out prospective sponsors’ marketing and promotion objectives.

 When you’re contacting potential sponsors, be sure to ask your points of contact about their marketing goals.

-What audience are they looking to reach?
+For example, what audience are they looking to reach?
 What kind of message are they trying to send about their company?

 Do you have members that are a part of their key audience?
 Are you going to have a wide reach when it comes to social media?
 If the event is virtual, what online platforms will you be depending on?

 That’s why it’s crucial to schedule your pitch at least a couple of months in advance of when you’d actually need funding.

-Make sure you keep your pitch short, sweet, and to the point.
+Keep your pitch short, sweet, and to the point.
 Emphasize what your sponsor will be getting out of this deal, and don’t be shy about expressing the needs of your organization.

-Step 7: Make the pitch!
+7: Make the pitch!

 All of your research and hard work has led up to this point: making the pitch!